-$^{^{29}}$ RTPI Planning for Gypsies and Travellers Good Practice Note 4 Part A page 13
+29 RTPI Planning for Gypsies and Travellers Good Practice Note 4 Part A page 13

-- On-going communication, participation and consultation are important.
+- All stakeholders to provide accurate and timely briefings for the liaison officer; - Provision of media briefings on future activities; - Officers to anticipate when and where the most sensitive and contentious issues will arise and use of a risk assessment to mitigate any negative impact; - Use of the media to facilitate engagement with both settled and Gypsy and Traveller communities; and - Stakeholders to provide politicians with clear, accurate and comprehensive briefings. - On-going communication, participation and consultation are important.
 The continued use of the most effective methods of engagement once an initiative is completed ensures the maximum use of resources: - 'The delivery of some services, such as the identification of sites in development plan documents, is the end of one process and the start of another.
 The various committees and advisory groups established to participate in the process of site identification and the accommodation needs assessment will have considerable background information and expertise embedded in their membership.
 This will prove useful in the management and monitoring of subsequent work. ...
 Whilst on-going engagement with all service users is important, it is especially important with regard to Gypsies and Travellers, given their long history of marginalisation.'30